kevin18low/Project-Portfolio/README.md

 that I need them for.
 Another thing I would do is implement the Singleton pattern for my playerbase.
 There is only ever one playerbase, and every player added to it must be unique to play the game.
 The singleton pattern would help to make my code easier to use.
 One last thing is that maybe I could try to move some methods to other classes.
-Some of my classese got really long and filled with methods, so exporting them would help with ease of use.
+Some of my classes got really long and filled with methods, so exporting them would help with ease of use.